 What kind of information should a food supplement label provide?

-Food supplements have their own specific labeling requirements and a food supplement product label must include the following indications, as set out by regulation 6.4 of Legal Notice 239/2003:-
+Food supplements have their own specific labelling requirements and a food supplement product label must include the following indications, as set out by regulation 6.4 of Subsidiary Legislation 449.36:

 the names of the categories of nutrients or substances that characterise the product or an indication of the nature of those nutrients or substances;